Frequently Asked Questions

 How much does a safari cost?

-• Classic safari camps: from US$700–1,200 per person per day
+• Classic safari camps: approximately US$700–1,200 per person per day

-• Luxury safaris: from US$1,500–2,000+ per person per day
+• Luxury lodges and premium camps: approximately US$1,500–2,000+ per person per day

-• Ultra-luxury or specialist safaris: US$3,000+ per day
+• Ultra-luxury or highly exclusive properties: US$3,000+ per person per day

 Is it better to book in advance?